dansmith65/FileMaker-LetsEncrypt-Win/README.md

 ## Notes

 * Only supports newer OS (only tested on Windows Server 2016).
-* Only tested FileMaker Server 17 and 18.
+* Only tested on FileMaker Server 17 and 18.
 * Installs all dependencies for you.
-* TODO: should I write a second version of Invoke-FMSAdmin that doesn't return the response from fmsadmin?
-The current version is more complicated because it does that, which is sometimes necessary.
-Other times, I don't want the output and I think piping that to nul is causing issues.
-	- I don't think Write-Output from within Invoke-FMSAdmin is doing what I want.
-Sometimes I pipe output to null, othertimes I send it to a variable.
-If I want error info, I think I need to do it some other way.